awslabs/visual-asset-management-system/DeveloperGuide.md

 VAMS Codebase is changing frequently and we recommend you checkout the stable released version from github.

+You can identify stable releases by their tag.
+Fetch the tags git fetch --all --tags and then git checkout tags/v1.0.1 or git checkout -b v1.0.1 tags/v1.0.1.

-1) `cd ./web nvm use` - make sure you're node version matches the project.
+1) `cd ./web && nvm use` - make sure you're node version matches the project.
 Make sure Docker daemon is running.

 2) `yarn install` - make sure you install the packages required by the web app

 2) `npm run build` - build the web app.

-3) `cd ../infra npm install` - installs dependencies defined in package.json.
+3) `cd ../infra && npm install` - installs dependencies defined in package.json.

 4) If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region.